 Viewers have read-only access to an organization.
-This includes all inventory data, all reports, and all task configurations.
+This includes all inventory data and reports.
 Viewers are not allowed to interact with tasks, modify settings, or update assets.
-Viewers may not download the command-line runZero Scanner and install runZero Explorers, and they do not have access to view API tokens or export tokens.
+Viewers may not download the command-line runZero scanner or install runZero Explorers, and they do not have access to view API tokens or export tokens.

 Accounts with no access, which is set in the global role, are limited to those organizations where they have been granted access.
 If no organizations are allowed, the user is limited to managing their own account settings.

 These accounts can only see other users that share their authorized organizations.
 The no access global role can be used to create a single-organization user, such as a customer or third-party that needs access to the inventory for a specific organization.
 For consulting use cases, a single-organization user is a way to provide clients with visibility into their environment at no additional cost.

 The Account page is available to superusers.
 It contains settings which apply to all users and organizations within the account.

 runZero supports the implementation of SSO through SAML2.
 If you use a SAML2-compatible single sign-on (SSO) implementation, the SSO Settings page can be used to configure an Identity Provider (IdP) and allow permitted users to login to the runZero console.

 runZero supports multi-factor authentication, also known as two-factor authentication or 2FA.
 Physical hardware keys such as Google TitanKey and Yubico YubiKey are supported via the WebAuthn standard.